 We have a 40 place nursery at Norbury Hall.
 Our sessions are split into two classes of 20.
 One class runs Mon to Weds morning and the other runs from Weds afternoon to Friday.
 Our team repeat the activities so that the children have the same learning experiences irrespective of which sessions they attend.

-Miss Sian Jackson is our Early Years Team Leader – as well as leading the teaching in the nursery she oversees the learning and teaching across the reception classes.
+Mrs Sian Murphy is our Early Years Team Leader – as well as leading the teaching in the nursery she oversees the learning and teaching across the reception classes.